Community Development Reports

 Housing and Community Development Advisory Committee

-The Advisory Committee is composed of eleven Johnson County residents, and a member of the Board of County Commissioners who serves as liaison to the Advisory Committee.
+The HCDAC is composed of eleven Johnson County residents, and a member of the Board of County Commissioners who serves as liaison to the HCDAC.
 The BOCC Chairman nominates four Citizen Representatives, who are subject to the approval of the BOCC.
 The Chairman’s nominees include one representative from each of the following: persons with disabilities; minorities; low-income households; and the homeless.
 In addition, the six (6) district county commissioners and the BOCC Chairman each nominate a Commissioner Representative, subject to the approval of the BOCC.

-The Advisory Committee meets twice a year, in February and August.
+The HCDAC meets twice a year, in February and August.
 The Rating Subcommittee is compromised of two to three volunteer Committee members to review and determine what CDBG applicants will be funded and how much funding they will receive.
 The Rating Team meets in July historically.

-For the full roster of Advisory Committee members please see the Johnson County Appointed Boards and Commissions page.
+For the full roster of HCDAC members please see the Johnson County Appointed Boards and Commissions page.

 - September 2022 (Special Meeting): Agenda - Zoom Procedures - Minutes